easystats/insight/paper/paper.md

 \pagebreak

-* **term**: any unique variables that appear in a regression model, e.g., response variables, predictors or random effects.
+* **terms**: any unique variables that appear in a regression model, e.g., response variables, predictors or random effects.
 A "term" only relates to the unique occurence of a variable.
 For instance, the expression `x + poly(x, 2)` has only the term `x`.
 * **variables**: an object that stores unique data information.
 For instance, the expression `x + poly(x, 2)` has two objects with two different sets of data values, and thus are treated as two variables.

 ![Definition of Model Components, Part 2](figure2b.png)